 (Tear or cut day old bread into pieces about 1 to 1 1/2 inch cubes.)

-Spray an extra-large loaf pan with canola oil (or Pam) or use two regular loaf pans.
+Spray an extra-large loaf pan with oil (or Pam) or use two regular loaf pans.
 You can also line the pans with parchment, which will make it ever easier to lift out.

 Combine eggs, milk and cream, sugar, vanilla, salt and spices in a large bowl.